Canis

 Canis is a genus of the Caninae which includes multiple extant species, such as wolves, dogs, coyotes, and golden jackals.
 Species of this genus are distinguished by their moderate to large size, their massive, well-developed skulls and dentition, long legs, and comparatively short ears and tails.

 Taxonomy

 The genus Canis (Carl Linnaeus, 1758) was published in the 10th edition of Systema Naturae and included the dog-like carnivores: the domestic dog, wolves, coyotes and jackals.
 All species within Canis are phylogenetically closely related with 78 chromosomes and can potentially interbreed.
 In 1926, the International Commission on Zoological Nomenclature (ICZN) in Opinion 91 included Genus Canis on its Official Lists and Indexes of Names in Zoology.
-In 1955, the ICZN's Direction 22 added Canis familiaris as the type specimen for genus Canis to the official list.
+In 1955, the ICZN's Direction 22 added Canis familiaris as the type species for genus Canis to the official list.